opencypher/cypherdb/src/content/docs/cypher/expressions/null-operators.md

 description: NULL operators are used to compare NULL values.
 ---

-The following table describes all `NULL` operators supported by Kuzu.
+The following table describes all `NULL` operators supported by CypherDB.
 These predicates are often used inside a `WHERE` statement.

 | Predicate | Description |